ImNotMeAnymore/nengin/README.md

 # This is nengin

-Nengin is a small, object-oriented utility for [pygame-ce](https://github.com/pygame-community/pygame-ce), designed to make it easy to develop games with multiple independent scenes (such as GUIs, menus, and gameplay loops) in a consistent.
+Nengin is a small, object-oriented utility for [pygame-ce](https://github.com/pygame-community/pygame-ce), designed to make it easy to develop games with multiple independent scenes (such as GUIs, menus, and gameplay loops) in a consistent way.

 ---